 You might be thinking about becoming a PE teacher, starting your own business, working in a more managerial role, or as a performance analyst, high-performance coach, or a sports development officer.
 Perhaps you see yourself working in a more managerial role, or maybe working in education and teaching.
 Work experience opportunities are integrated into the programme.
 So whatever career you decide to pursue, work-related experience combined with academic study and a focus on communication skills will enhance your prospects.

 You’ll study a range of subjects, focusing on key areas that impact on sports participation and performance.
 With optional modules, you’ll be able to tailor your degree to what interests you most.
-This course is full of opportunities, including the potential to visit Utrecht University in the Netherlands for an exchange*.
-The University also works closely together with national and international researchers, coaches and athletes, who engage with our facilities and workforce.
+The University works closely together with national and international researchers, coaches and athletes, who engage with our facilities and workforce.

 Benefit from our specialist sports facilities

 You’ll have access to some of the best University sports facilities in the UK.
 You’ll benefit from our brand new multi-million-pound Institute of Sport Building based at the De-Havilland campus and will be able to join our on-campus Sports Village.
 Facilities include a 25-metre swimming pool, a 12m high climbing wall and a 110+ station gym.
 The gym has both strength and cardio equipment, such as rowing machines, cable stations and a free weights area.
 Facilities also include match-quality courts, sports halls and new generation astro pitches and so much more.
 There is also a smaller 24-hour gym on the College Lane campus.